httpcats/http.cat/README.md

 ## About

-This is static site hosted at [https://http.cat](https://http.cat).
+This is the static site that is hosted at [https://http.cat](https://http.cat).

 The code for the older version hosted at the heroku platform is at the [http-status-cats-api](https://github.com/rogeriopvl/http-status-cats-api) repo.